codingforce/poolr/README.md

 ### idle

-poolr will emit `idle` after the last task in the queue has finshed.
+poolr will emit `idle` after the last task in the queue has finished.

 ## License